CRISES IN THE CAPITALIST SYSTEM

 • Triple Entente: France, Russia (1890 treaty), and later Britain joined through the Entente Cordiale.

-After the Franco-Prussian War (1870-1871), Germany annexed Alsace and Lorraine, creating hatred among French people towards German.
+After Franco-Prussian War (1870-1871), Germany annexed Alsace and Lorraine, creating hatred among French people towards German.

-This sparked the Revenge Movement (or Revanchism), as the French sought to regain their lost provinces.
+Hatred towards Germans sparked a Revenge Movement (or Revanchism), as French sought to regain her lost provinces.

-This nationalist desire for revenge pushed France to join Russia and Britain to avenge for her taken territories.
+French nationalist desire for revenge pushed France to join Russia and Britain to avenge for her annexed territories.

-The Balkan Peninsula, comprising countries like Serbia, Bosnia, Bulgaria, and others, became a centre for nationalist movements and foreign interference.
+Balkan Peninsula, comprising countries like Serbia, Bosnia, Bulgaria, Greece, Montenegro and Herzegovina, became a centre for nationalist movements and foreign interference.

 Austria-Hungary sought to dominate Serbia.